lichenaut/PlantNerfer/README.md

 > growth-rate: #

 A value of 100 is the vanilla growth rate.
 A value of 50 would make each progression to the next maturation stage a coin flip.
+This plugin cannot make plants grow faster.

 ### Growth Rate Dark